 - Lack of social relationships puts Americans at a 32% higher risk of stroke.

 - 28% of older American adults live by themselves, based on the senior citizen loneliness statistics.

 Statistics on Loneliness in America

-2. A mere 53% of Americans claim that they have meaningful real-life interactions with people.
+2. 53% of Americans claim that they have meaningful real-life interactions with people.

-Furthermore, the same loneliness statistics from 2019 reveal that only half of the American adult population spends quality time with friends and family and has extended, meaningful conversations with loved ones or other people.
+Furthermore, the same statistics on loneliness reveal that only half of the American adult population spends quality time with friends and family and has extended, meaningful conversations with loved ones or other people.
 The stats also show that Americans who live with other people are less likely to be at risk of feeling lonely.